-Welcome to the Institute of Agricultural Secretaries & Administrators (IAgSA)
+Welcome to IAgSA (Institute of Agricultural Secretaries & Administrators)

 Who are we?

-The Institute of Agricultural Secretaries and Administrators (IAgSA) was incorporated in 1967 and is a professional organisation whose members offer a wide range of services to farming and rural businesses in the UK.
+IAgSA (Institute of Agricultural Secretaries and Administrators) was incorporated in 1967 and is a professional organisation whose members offer a wide range of services to farming and rural businesses in the UK.
 IAgSA is respected throughout the farming and rural business industry.

 What is our mission?

 - To provide professional support to farm administrators and bookkeepers working in the UK rural economy.